This self-locking support is suitable for handles from 20 to nearly 30 mm in diameter (3/4'' to 1''1/8).

 Increase in functional play

-New definition of the shortened teeth allowing the assembly so that they remain in mesh once the screws are mounted.
+New definition of the shortened teeth allowing the assembly so that they remain engaged once the screws are mounted.

 Version 5 :